Strelna: Palace of Peter the Great

 On ascending the throne in 1741, Peter's daughter Elizabeth intended to complete her father's project.
 Her favourite architect Bartolomeo Rastrelli was asked to expand and aggrandize Michetti's design.
 But Rastrelli's attention was soon diverted to other palaces, in Peterhof and Tsarskoye Selo, so the Strelna palace stood unfinished until the end of the century.

 Leib Guard reception at the Konstantin Palace.
 A 19th-century painting.

 Family home of the Konstantinovichi branch of the Romanovs

 In 1797, Strelna was granted to Grand Duke Konstantin Pavlovich (second son of Paul I) and his wife Grand Duchess Anna Feodorovna (aunt of Queen Victoria).
-Despite a great fire in 1803, the Konstantin Palace was completed by 1807.
+Despite a great fire in 1803, the Constantine Palace was completed by 1807.
 After Konstantin's death, the palace passed to his nephew, and the Konstantinovichi branch of the Romanov dynasty retained its ownership until the Revolution.